alanesq/CameraWifiMotion/readme.txt

                         CameraWifiMotion - alanesq@disroot.org - 26Feb2020
                         ==================================================

-This is a Arduino IDE sketch to use one of the cheap (eBay) ESP32 camera boards as a motion detecting security camera The idea is that the camera looks for movement in the image and when detected it captures an image storing it in internal memory or on to an sd card and also emails it if required.
+This is a Arduino IDE sketch to use one of the cheap (5ukp from eBay) ESP32 camera boards as a motion detecting security camera.
+The idea is that the camera checks the image from the camera around 4 times a second and compares it to the last image it captured looking for any changes, when significant changes are detected it captures an image storing it in internal memory (and on to an sd card if one is fitted) and also email the image to you if required.

-NOTE: I have recently re-written the wifi.h to use the more recent libraries, specifically https://github.com/khoih-prog/ESP_WiFiManager so if you have used an older version of this sketch you may need to update the libraries you have installed.
+These cheap cameras are surprisingly good apart from poor performance in low light conditions, if anyone knows how to improve this please let me know.

 The sketch can use OTA (Over the air updates) this can be enabled/disabled in the main settings of the sketch.
-If you use OTA do not use the "ESP32-cam" board in the Arduino IDE, use "ESP32 Dev Module" and make sure PSRAM is enabled.
+If you use OTA do not select the "ESP32-cam" board in the Arduino IDE, use "ESP32 Dev Module" and make sure PSRAM is enabled otherwise OTA will not work.

 In an attempt to give some form of security I have set up the sketch so that when OTA is enabled you can not access it until you have entered a "secret password", the password is entered in the form "http://<ip address of esp>?pwd=12345678".
 You can check it has worked by looking in the log and once this has been done you can then access "http://<ip address of esp>/ota".
 You can change this password in the main settings (OTAPassword).

-BTW - Please let me know if you are using this (my email = alanesq@disroot.org), as I would be interested to know if people are finding this project of interest/use etc.

                    -------------------------------------------------------------------------------------